cherryisaac/Snake-Game/README.md

 Hard mode or 35 or more on Insane mode.
 - Set Hard mode & Insane mode as unlockables for getting 100 or more apples on Easy or 50 or more apples on Normal mode
 - Figure out how to publish the finished product (game) so it's playable on all OS's without having to download extra resources/software.
-Ideally, maybe I can figure out a way to put the game on a cloud server for the most accessibility.
+Ideally, maybe I can figure out a way to convert this into a web application or more likely I'll make a .exe file for windows and .dmg for mac.

-What I learned from this project:
-- How to utilize Java Swing API
-- How to create a Jar file with resources (images & music included)
-- Converting a Jar file to an exe application